-- All contractors working for the Academy must follow site rules; - All contractors must be suitably inducted on to the site. - Suitable footwear must be worn at all times, when necessary footwear should be fitted with Toe Protection.

-- Ear defenders must be worn whilst using cutting tools and when undertaking noisy activities.
-If necessary, the area should be cordoned off to prevent any access and exposure to unauthorised personnel. - When undertaking work activities involving working above head height suitable hard hats must be worn - Safety goggles must be worn when cutting and drilling tools are being used. - Under no circumstances are any contractors permitted to eat, drink or smoke in any other areas that are not specifically designed for the purpose. - All contractors are required to seek the permission of the senior person present prior to using any welfare facilities provided by the Academy. - When using 110-volt power tools the transformer is plugged directly into the power supply and 110-volt extension leads used where necessary. - All extension leads are checked daily for breaks and cuts and where necessary damaged extension leads are shortened or discarded. - All lifting slings, lifting equipment and lifting accessories are to be visually checked before use and have been inspected / tested in accordance with statutory requirements. - All accidents are to be reported to the senior person present immediately so that he/she can record the incident in the accident book. - All power tools should be in a good condition and suitably tagged to show that they have been PAT tested.
+- All contractors must be suitably inducted on to the site. - Suitable footwear must be worn at all times, when necessary, footwear should be fitted with toe Protection. - Ear defenders must be worn whilst using cutting tools and when undertaking noisy activities.
+If necessary, the area should be cordoned off to prevent any access and exposure to unauthorised personnel. - When undertaking work activities involving working above head height suitable hard hats must be worn. - Safety goggles must be worn when cutting and drilling tools are being used. - Under no circumstances are any contractors permitted to eat, drink or smoke in any other areas that are not specifically designed for the purpose. - All contractors are required to seek the permission of the senior person present prior to using any welfare facilities provided by the Academy. - When using 110-volt power tools the transformer is plugged directly into the power supply, and 110-volt extension leads used where necessary. - All extension leads are checked daily for breaks and cuts and where necessary damaged extension leads are shortened or discarded. - All liftingslings, lifting equipment and lifting accessories are to be visually checked before use and have been inspected / tested in accordance with statutory requirements. - All accidents are to be reported to the senior person present immediately so that he/she can record the incident in the accident book. - All power tools should be in a good condition and suitably tagged to show that they have been PAT tested.